|

 and what sent him back to Texas to go to work for his next station -- KTSA in

-San Antonio -- where he's remained for nearly five decades. |
+San Antonio -- where he remained for five decades. |